The Corsican Brothers (1985 film)

+The Corsican Brothers is a 1985 American adventure television film based on the 1844 novella by Alexandre Dumas.
+It was directed by Ian Sharp, and stars Trevor Eve, Geraldine Chaplin, Olivia Hussey, Nicholas Clay, Jean Marsh, Benedict Taylor, Simon Ward, and Donald Pleasence.
+It aired on CBS on February 5, 1985, as an episode of the Hallmark Hall of Fame series.

 Plot

-The da Franchi family is locked in a deadly vendetta with the de Giudici family in 19th century Corsica.
+The de Franchi family is locked in a deadly vendetta with the de Giudici family in 19th century Corsica.
 Lucien and Louis de Franchi are twin brothers.
 Lucien wants to continue Corsican traditions, while Louis wants to end the vendetta and declare peace.
 Both brothers are in love with Annamaria de Giudice.